The Ultimate Chongqing Family Travel Guide: Navigating the 8D City with Kids

 Trains in Chongqing with Kids

-High-speed trains are often the easiest and most relaxing way to travel.
+High-speed trains are often the easiest and most relaxing way to travel in China.
 Modern, clean, and spacious, trains give kids room to move or nap.

 For longer trips, first-class or business-class seats are worth considering — reclining seats, extra legroom, and a calmer environment make traveling with little ones much easier.

-Parent Tip: The journey itself can be fun for kids — think of it as a mini mountain adventure rather than a smooth, flat ride.
+Our Tip: The journey itself can be fun for kids — think of it as a mini mountain adventure rather than a smooth, flat ride.
+Chongqing’s metro system is easy to use, but we relied heavily on maps and translation apps.
+Having mobile data (e-SIM) from arrival made navigating the city much easier.

-We only had a short 24-hour stopover in Chongqing while traveling from Shanghai to Chengdu with our two kids (5 years and 1.5 years).
+We only had a short 24-hour stopover in Chongqing while traveling from Shanghai to Chengdu with our two kids (5 years and 2 years old).
 Honestly, we thought the city would be too steep, too confusing, and just “too much” for little ones.

 1. Skyline Views from Raffles Observation Deck